QubitPi/leadership-blogs/src/content/posts/influence/index.md

 for the behavior of other people and tend to fail to recognize when the behavior of another is due to situational variables, and thus to the person's state.

+For example, Jamie returns home from work, and opens the front door to a happy greeting from spouse Morgan who inquires how the day has been.
+Instead of returning the spouse's kind greeting, Jamie yells, "Leave me alone!"
+Why did Jamie yell?
+How would someone committing the fundamental attribution error explain Jamie's behavior?
+The most common response is that Jamie is a mean, angry, or unfriendly person (traits).
+This is an internal or dispositional explanation.
+However, imagine that Jamie was just laid off from work due to company downsizing.
+Would your explanation for Jamie's behavior change?
+Your revised explanation might be that Jamie was frustrated and disappointed about being laid off and was therefore in a bad mood (state).
+This is now an external or situational explanation for Jamie's behavior

 :::

 Reading Notes of "INFLUENCE The Psychology of Persuasion"